Jill Swarbrick Banks

 Raised in Oxshott, Surrey.

-Parents: Wyn & Arthur Banks, military cartographer
+Parents: Wyn & Arthur Banks

 Partner: Alie Blok.